Cornell-Tech-Turtlebot/object_tracking/README.md

 # object_tracking
-Detect object &amp; move the robot toward object
+Detect object, localize object &amp; navigate the robot toward object

 ## How to run: